Myndex/SAPC-APCA/README.md

 ### Revised Constants v0.98c:

-    const sRGBtrc = 2.45; // NOTE: the name for this variable is going to change in the next revision,
-                          // as it is not just for the TRC but is part of the total model.

-    const normBGExp = 0.66;
-    const normTXTExp = 0.61;
-    const revBGExp = 0.64;
-    const revTXTExp = 0.66;

-    const blkThrs = 0.03;
-    const blkClmp = 1.7;
+C constants withdrawn.
+Stand By....
+The D series constants will be available soon....

 These substantially improve tracking of contrast perception especially for low contrasts and dark color pairs, and along with some upcoming code tweaks will provide a wider range as well.
-Enjoy!

 ---